DFE-Digital/tra-digital-design-history/app/posts/trs-console/2024-01-12-deleting-mandatory-qualifications.md

 This is not just the case for qualifications.
 Most types of data can be marked as inactive.

-As a result, the database contains a lot of data which has been kept for a long time even though it’s known to be inaccurate.
+As a result, the database contains a lot of data which has been kept for a long time even though we know that it’s inaccurate.

 Users typically add a note explaining why they’ve marked something as inactive.
 These notes are displayed in an unstructured list of all notes associated with a record.